How Data-Focused Marketing Can Boost Student Recruitment: 5 Tips for Universities

 То optimise reach and engagement, universities need digital marketing expertise and a more data-focused approach.

-The recruitment cycle has changed in 2020, and universities need to find innovative ways to engage candidates.
-Prospective students’ lives are changing as well.
+Almost halfway in 2021, the dynamics of the 2020 health crisis is still heavily affecting all education stakeholders.
+University marketers and recruiters have been innovating with engaging candidates online.
+Prospective students’ lives have been changing as well.
 Studies show that most do not intend to give up on their study plans, but may delay them.

 The challenge for universities is to engage these young people at an uncertain time via exclusively online channels.
 Many universities are already experimenting with digital tools: in one survey of over 250 US universities, 62% reported using video conferences, and 89% were planning social media live events.
 For the majority of respondents, however, these were new tools they were just starting to employ.
 The next step is scaling these solutions to optimise their reach and engagement.

 This is where universities need digital marketing expertise and a more data-focused approach.
-To serve this need, Carolyn Gonglefski, the CMO of Advent Group, launched Access Digital – a boutique marketing consultancy that helps university admissions teams reach their goals.
-So far, Access Digital has run 50 campaigns, including for IESE Business School (Spain), UCD Dublin (Ireland), and Asia School of Business (Malaysia).
+To serve this need, Advent Group expanded its multi-channel marketing service to a boutique marketing consultancy, Access Digital, that equips university admissions teams with strategic advice and comprehensive marketing campaign execution to reach their goals.
+So far, Access Digital has run over 50 campaigns, including for IESE Business School (Spain), UCD Dublin (Ireland), and Asia School of Business (Malaysia).

-I realised that our university partners needed more guidance to fill knowledge gaps and streamline their campaigns. - Carolyn Gonglefski
+I realised that our university partners needed more guidance to fill knowledge gaps and streamline their campaigns. - Carolyn Gonglefski, former CMO, Advent Group

-Based on this experience, as well as Carolyn's background managing Advent Group’s 7 student-focused brands, here are the key insights universities should leverage for recruitment success in 2020 and beyond.
+Based on this experience, as well as managing Advent Group’s 7 student-focused brands for over 17 years, here are the key insights universities should leverage for recruitment success in the new environment.

 1. Use multi-channel marketing to reach your audience.